 Top 5 Bolt Action Military Rifles

-Military rifles have exploded in popularity in the last few years.
+Military rifles have exploded in popularity in the last few years, so you might be wondering what the Top 5 Bolt Action Military Rifles are.
 They used to be commonplace and cheap, to the point where they were sporterised into hunting rifles and similar.
 These days however, they are thin on the ground, and previously commonplace rifles are becoming increasingly hard to find.
-We can also de activate any rifle to order, so if you would like to own one, but don’t have a firearms certificate, please let us know.
+We can also deactivate any rifle to order, so if you would like to own one, but don't have a firearms certificate, please let us know.

-We always try and keep a healthy supply of military rifles in stock, from the very earliest antique black powder bolt action rifles, up to more modern WWI and WWII era rifles.
-Here are my personal favourite picks.
+We always try and keep a healthy supply of military rifles in stock, from the very earliest antique black powder bolt action rifles up to more modern WWI and WWII era rifles.
+Here are our Top 5 Bolt Action Military Rifles.